 - 1985: Longview, Texas (MP train, painted as a Missouri Pacific streamliner)

 - 1987: Herrington, Kansas (Centennial celebration)

 - 1996: Salt Lake City; Boy Scouts Scout-O-Rama (May 1996)

 - 2004: Marysville, Kansas (Marysville Sesquicentennial, July 2004)

 Miniature Train Service Box Cars

-In August 1976, UP re-assigned two double-plug-door box cars to "Miniature Train Service," and used the two cars to transport the entire miniature train to locations across the system.
+In mid 1976, UP retired two flush/plug-door BF-70 box cars to "Miniature Train Service."
+Originally numbered as UP 169240 and 169625, the two cars were renumbered as UP 955555 and 95556 and were used to transport the entire miniature train to locations across the system.

 The Other Trains

 Many interested observers remember a second all-passenger car miniature train.
 This is the former Missouri Pacific miniature parade train.
 This second train consisted of a simulated E7 and two passenger cars.
 It was painted in MP's Eagle passenger scheme of blue and gray prior to being repainted to UP's yellow and gray scheme in about 1988.
 While in UP service, the ex MP train was assigned out of the North Little Rock shops.

 To reduce its internal costs, Union Pacific chose to rid itself of the former Missouri Pacific miniature train during the period of belt-tightening during the tenure of Mike Walsh as UP's chairman and CEO (October 1986 to September 1991).
 This was the same time that UP reduced numerous other promotional activities aimed toward both the general public and its own employees.
 This included Family Days, the UP hot air balloon, the Union Pacific Choir, the Union Pacific Drum & Bugle Corp, the Union Pacific Country Band, and half the passenger car fleet that was used for employee specials and excursions.